Freezing Green Beans, Sugar Snap Peas, and Broccoli to Save Money

 Gardeners, CSA members, and enthusiastic farmers' market shoppers may at times find they have more fresh produce than they can possibly eat.
 If this happens to you, don't let the surplus go to waste.
 Preserve your extra fresh vegetables by freezing them.
 Freezing green beans, sugar snap peas, broccoli, and other garden vegetables is a great way to preserve the vegetables' nutrients.
 Fill your deep freeze with bags of healthy frozen vegetables this summer and save money at the grocery store next winter.

-Step 1: Gather the equipment
+Step 1: Gather the Equipment

 You will need:

-- Colander and large mixing bowl
+- A colander and a large mixing bowl

 - 5- to 6-quart pot

 You can freeze green beans, sugar snap peas, and broccoli in freezer bags that are readily available at any supermarket (get a Ziploc variety).
 If you plan to do a lot of freezing, it may be wise to invest in a vacuum sealing machine.
 These machines remove the air from the freezer bag through a suction process, which helps preserve the quality of the frozen food and its flavor after it's thawed and cooked.

 You also will need a large colander and mixing bowl.
 The colander should fit into the mixing bowl.
 For this purpose, the base bowl and colander insert of a salad spinner work perfectly.